pinot-contrib/pinot-docs/reference/troubleshooting/troubleshoot-multi-stage-query-engine.md

 Pinot single-stage query engine automatically removes the underscore `_ character from function names.
 So co_u_n_t()`is equivalent to `count().`

-In v2, function naming restrictions were tightened, so the underscore(`_)` character is only allowed to separate word boundaries in a function name.
+In multi-stage, function naming restrictions were tightened, so the underscore(`_)` character is only allowed to separate word boundaries in a function name.
 Also camel case is supported in function names.
 For example, the following function names are allowed:

 ```markup
 is_distinct_from(...)